 Igniting passion in the workplace also means being a passionate manager.
 After all, your employees look to you for direction and advice.
 If you’re not passionate about what you do, they won’t be passionate about what they do either.
 Make sure that your team knows that you care about supporting them.

-Managing to ignite passion is all about making sure that your employees are neither too stressed nor too bored to succeed.
-As a leader or manager, it’s your responsibility to
+Managing to ignite passion is all about making sure that your employee’s stress or boredom levels are not too high.
+As a leader or manager, it’s your responsibility to:

 - make sure that your team always has an interesting problem to work on

 - give your team some freedom to experiment when it comes to solving business problems

 - protect your employees from projects that encroach on big things they’re trying to accomplish for your company

 - remove as many unnecessary meetings and distractions from the workday as possible